andrewrgoss/andrewrgoss.com/content/about.md

 +++
 > <b>TL;DR</b> -- Data engineer, technical consultant, and business intelligence developer working to solve analytic challenges at the intersection of marketing and technology.

 My career has been tied closely to the convergence of marketing and technology (martech) and the ever-increasing reliance on data at the heart of it all.
 With petabytes of data being collected at every turn through digital and offline interactions, I work to wrangle this data and derive value from it.
-My projects span the gamut: writing algorithms, managing/collating data, interpreting/visualizing the data, and summarizing important findings to key stakeholders.

 ## My Background